 Long rows of lavender flowers in bloom, dazzling fields of giant sunflowers, and charming French villages -- what could be more exciting for a European photo tour!
 Join Jim and our local guide Patrice for a wonderful sojourn through Provence, France to photograph landscapes full of purple, picture-perfect villages, Medieval abbeys, palaces, and Roman ruins.
 We will take advantage of the best light -- sunrise and sunset -- to capture award-winning images, and twilight is also beautiful for the villages and the Medieval architecture.
 Jim will discuss many techniques like HDR, focus stacking, and sky replacement to help you get the best pictures possible.

 Depart from your home city and arrive in Marseille, France.
-Our group will meet in the baggage area at 3pm on June 30 and leave the airport for our hotel in the heart of lavender territory where we will base our operators for the first part of the trip.
+Our group will meet in the baggage area at 3pm on July 2 and leave the airport for our hotel in the heart of lavender territory where we will base our operators for the first part of the trip.
 Overnight Gordes.

-Day 3, July 2, Monday.
 This morning we photograph sunrise on the hillside village of Gordes, and then we visit the picturesque villages of Roussillon and Lacoste.
 These villages are beautiful from afar as they are nestled into the hilly terrain of the countryside, and up close they offer wonderful architectural details in cobblestone streets, windows decorated with flowers and artistically designed doors.
-In the afternoon, we visit the 14th century Pope's Palace in Avignon, one of the two best preserved ancient aqueducts and a World Heritage Site.
+After lunch, we head toward the 2000-year-old aqueduct, Pont de Gard, one of the two best preserved ancient aqueducts and a World Heritage Site.
 It makes a fabulous sunset shot.
 Overnight near Gordes.

-Day 4, July 3, Tuesday.
 For sunrise this morning we photograph Senanque Abbey, famous among photographers because of the rows of lavender that act as leading lines that bring our right to the Medieval structure that was consecrated in the year 1178.
 This is a great place to use a telephoto lens for compression and at the same time use focus stacking for complete depth of field with the long lens.
 We follow this with a visit to Saint-Remy-de-Provence to photograph the beautiful St. Paul-De-Mausolea monastery and the lavender field in front of it as well as the wonderful cloisters.
-After lunch, we head toward the 2000 year old aqueduct, Pont de Gard, one of the two best preserved ancient aqueducts and a World Heritage Site.
+Twilight photography this evening will be of Gordes.
 Overnight near Gordes.

 After a last sunrise shoot and breakfast, we head back to the Marseille Airport for our return flight home.
 We should arrive around noon, so make sure your departure time is around 2pm or later.

-Single supplement: $760 (to have your own room)
+Single supplement: $950 (to have your own room)